Is it serious? Pregnancy symptom checker

 In many cases the symptoms in this section can be treated easily and will not lead to a serious complication.
 But sometimes they are signs of something more serious.

-We believe in empowering women to understand what is happening within their bodies at this crucial time and to know when they need to ask for extra care.
+We believe in empowering women and birthing people to understand what different symptoms mean and to know when to get help.

-If you have more questions, you can call our midwives between 9am and 5pm Monday to Friday on Tommy's free PregnancyLine.
+If you have more questions, you can call our midwives between 9am and 5pm Monday to Friday on our free helpline.

 -